Skip to content

 When is the deadline for overseeding fescue in South Carolina?

-Mid-October.
-Seed needs roughly 6 weeks of growing weather above 45 degrees to develop enough root mass to survive winter.
-Planting after mid-October risks seedlings that never establish before the first hard frost.
+Mid-October is the hard deadline.
+Seed needs roughly 6 weeks of growing weather above 45°F to develop enough root mass to survive winter.
+Planting after mid-October risks seedlings that never establish before the first hard frost, typically late November or December in the Midlands.

 Can I overseed Bermuda grass in the fall in SC?

-You can overseed dormant Bermuda with annual ryegrass for winter color.
-But for permanent establishment, Bermuda is only seeded in spring.
-Bermuda goes dormant in fall and cannot establish in cool soil.
+You can overseed dormant Bermuda with annual ryegrass for winter color, but this is cosmetic and temporary.
+For permanent Bermuda establishment or repair, seed only in late spring when soil temperatures are consistently above 65°F. Bermuda cannot germinate or establish in cool soil.

 How long does it take for overseeded fescue to fill in?

-Germination takes 7-14 days in SC fall conditions, with visible coverage within 3 weeks and a reasonably dense stand by 6 weeks.
-Full maturity takes the entire growing season.
+Germination takes 7–14 days in SC fall conditions, with visible coverage within 3 weeks and a reasonably dense stand by 6 weeks.
+Full maturity and maximum density takes the entire first growing season — the lawn will look noticeably better by the following fall.

 Related articles